mehulagg/gitlab_test/doc/development/documentation/styleguide.md

 If you can't find what you need:

-- See the GitLab Handbook for [writing style guidelines](https://about.gitlab.com/handbook/communication/#writing-style-guidelines) that apply to all GitLab content, not just documentation.
+- View the GitLab Handbook for [writing style guidelines](https://about.gitlab.com/handbook/communication/#writing-style-guidelines) that apply to all GitLab content.
 - Reference one of the following:

   - [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/).